 Sundance London – The Moo Man Review: Farming Documentary Strains For Topicality

-Andy Heathcote and Heike Bachelier’s nobly-intentioned documentary The Moo Man seeks to uncover the economic crises facing British farmers in…
+[rating: 2.5] Andy Heathcote and Heike Bachelier’s nobly-intentioned documentary The Moo Man seeks to uncover the economic crises facing British…

 Andy Heathcote and Heike Bachelier’s nobly-intentioned documentary The Moo Man seeks to uncover the economic crises facing British farmers in the current financial climate, though curiously focuses on a parochial look at its kindly farmer protagonist for too long before finally getting to the heart of the matter.